srinathvrao/WhoIsInIt/README.md

 # WhoIsInIt
 Android application to recognize faces using OpenCV and Clarifai's API

-This application uses the Face Embedding obtained from the Clarifai API, for each face, and performs a series of calculations on the phone, to check if 2 faces are close to each other, within a threshold distance.
+This application uses the 1024-dimensional Face Embedding obtained from the Clarifai API, for each face, and performs a series of calculations on the phone, to check if 2 faces are close to each other, within a threshold distance.

-The only Neural Net that is used in this application is in Clarifai's API, to get the Face Embedding.
-It isn't used anywhere else, as evaluating the distance between 2 faces can be executed in no time on the phone's CPU itself.

-Both Training your face and Recognizing your face is heavily dependent on a robust Internet upload speed.
-So if your internet isn't great, don't expect blazing fast results.
-Clarifai's Neural Net also takes a while to return the face Embedding.

-Other than these 2 factors, your face should be recognized in less than half of a second.
+The best feature about this application is it does not require a phone with a robust GPU.
+You need a good internet upload speed.

+Clarifai's Face Embedding model is still in beta.
+It might not be the fastest.
+To recognize my face, it took 5.94 seconds with a 2.75 Mbps upload speed (I live under a rock)

-Sources given at the end.
+References given at the end.

 <img src="https://raw.githubusercontent.com/srinath10101/WhoIsInIt/master/screenshots/1.png?token=AbDP358VvgIOz-fRqzw1mNExLi-VaVntks5cDRFXwA%3D%3D" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="250" height="444" />